 The Death Of The Franchise

 No, horror film franchises didn’t completely die off in the 1990s, but the ones who had entered the cultural zeitgeist prior to this decade did.
 In 1991, New Line Cinema promised to end the Nightmare on Elm Street series with the sixth installment, Freddy’s Dead: The Final Nightmare.
-The film is widely regarded as one of the worst, if not the worst in the series, mainly due to the complete devaluing of the character of Freddy Kruger.
-Once feared and horrific, a genuine horror icon, Kruger was now an almost vaudevillian parody of himself, loved by kids instead of terrifying them.
+The film is widely regarded as one of the worst, if not the worst in the series, mainly due to the complete devaluing of the character of Freddy Krueger.
+Once feared and horrific, a genuine horror icon, Krueger was now an almost vaudevillian parody of himself, loved by kids instead of terrifying them.
 For longtime fans of the series, this film was frustrating because much more original script ideas had been pitched.
 It has long been rumored that Peter Jackson himself had written a script where teens no longer feared Freddy and would take sleeping pills to enter his realm, an idea that bears resemblance in theme to 1994’s Wes Craven’s New Nightmare.

-Fortunately for fans of Kruger, Wes Craven came back for one more film in the series, giving Freddy Kruger a proper burial in Wes Craven’s New Nightmare.
-Craven, like many genre fans, was not in favor of how the previous decade had turned what was once scary into pop icons and wanted to bring Freddy Kruger back to being a myth, an entity to be feared instead of a commercial spokesman.
+Fortunately for fans of Krueger, Wes Craven came back for one more film in the series, giving Freddy Krueger a proper burial in Wes Craven’s New Nightmare.
+Craven, like many genre fans, was not in favor of how the previous decade had turned what was once scary into pop icons and wanted to bring Freddy Krueger back to being a myth, an entity to be feared instead of a commercial spokesman.
 Craven’s dive into meta storytelling here would foreshadow his next film, Scream, where he would once again push the genre forward, instead of relying on what had made money at the box office before.

 Another popular franchise, Friday the 13th, was undergoing major changes.
-After a disappointing box office return from Jason Takes Manhattan, Paramount parted ways with the franchise, allowing New Line Cinema to acquire it (minus the title Friday the 13th), leading to speculation that we would finally get a showdown between horror icons Jason Voorhees and Freddy Kruger.
+After a disappointing box office return from Jason Takes Manhattan, Paramount parted ways with the franchise, allowing New Line Cinema to acquire it (minus the title Friday the 13th), leading to speculation that we would finally get a showdown between horror icons Jason Voorhees and Freddy Krueger.
 The studio delayed the meeting of the icons, and in its place, we got Jason Goes To Hell, a film designed to set up the eventual face-off.

 Jason Goes To Hell, much like Wes Craven’s New Nightmare, set out to be ambitious after sequels that either devalued the series or did little to advance them.
 Unlike New Nightmare, Adam Markus’ film was met with resistance, with critics claiming that the film strayed too far from the original premise.
 In a lot of ways, this situation is symbolic of the changing of the decades.
 In the ’80s, slashers were a dime a dozen.
 They were typically profitable, but by the end of the decade, they weren’t pushing things creatively the way they had before the slasher craze started.
 Jason Goes To Hell, much like the ’90s as a whole, tried to usher in change, not relying on what had worked before and attempting to up the ante creatively.
 Sometimes this is met favorably, and sometimes it’s not.
 It is worth noting that Jason Goes To Hell’s reputation has improved over the years, with more people beginning to appreciate the risks the film took.